tarantool/doc/doc/book/admin/logs.rst

 .. code-block:: text

     /var/log/tarantool/*.log {
         daily
         size 512k
         missingok
         rotate 10
         compress
         delaycompress
         create 0640 tarantool adm
         postrotate
             tt -c <tt_config_file> logrotate
         endscript
     }

-In this configuration, :ref:`tt logrotate <tt_logrotate>` is called after each log rotation to reopen the instance log files after they are moved by the ``logrotate`` program.
+In this configuration, :ref:`tt logrotate <tt-logrotate>` is called after each log rotation to reopen the instance log files after they are moved by the ``logrotate`` program.

-There is also the built-in function :ref:`log.rotate() <log-rotate>`, which reopens a log file of a specific instance after rotation.
+There is also the built-in function :ref:`log.rotate() <log-rotate>`, which you can call on an instance to reopen its log file after rotation.

 To learn about log rotation in the deprecated ``tarantoolctl`` utility, check its :ref:`documentation <tarantoolctl-log-rotation>`.